-Our 2024 Granting Cycle is now closed.
+Our 2025 Granting Cycle is OPEN.

 The Slocan Valley Legacy Fund is an affiliate community fund operating under Osprey’s wing.
 We are now accepting applications from charitable organizations providing services and programs within RDCK Area H and/or municipalities of New Denver, Silverton, or Slocan.